pmsun-bruce/Newq/README.md

 # Newq
-A new query builder for CSharp
+New query builder for CSharp

-# Contains:
-1. QueryBuilder

 ```csharp
 var queryBuilder = new QueryBuilder();